matiascodesal/awesome-openusd/README.md

 # Awesome USD
-A curated list of awesome Universal Scene Description (USD) resources and projects
+A curated list of awesome Universal Scene Description (USD) resources and projects.
+These are hand-picked resources and projects that I find awesome.
+You might find more/others here: https://wiki.aswf.io/display/WGUSD/USD+Projects+and+Resources

 ## Contents
 - [What is USD?](#what-is-usd)